kaw092/BENG183_Final_Projects_FALL2019/GROUP10_Final_Project.md

 ![lasteq](lastpic.PNG)</br>
 > Figure 6: Heatmap of row Z-scores of gene expression of DRA genes idetified for 17-AAG treated cancer cells across 323 cell lines.
 Rows indicate genes, columns indicate sample.
 Red represents high gene expression, blue represents low gene expression.
 Side bar at top represents sensitivity of the sample to the 17-AAG with dark green for low values and yellow for high values.

 As seen above, hierarchical clustering was performed with a Euclidean distance metric on both samples and genes.
 The clustering reveals that there are 2 main groups of genes based on their expression values: genes with relatively low sensitivity to the drug deemed “non-sensitive group” and genes with relatively high sensitivity to the drug deemed “sensitive group”.
 The clustering of “non-sensitive” and “sensitive” groups was seen across all 14 drugs.
-A student t-test was run between these groups across all drugs and all p-values were found to be less than 2.0 × 10^−7.
+A student t-test was run between these groups across all drugs and all p-values were found to be less than 2.0 × 10^−7.[3]

 Hence, the study demonstrates a correlation between the gene expression of DRA genes and drug sensitivity allowing a different approach to construct drugs that better pinpoints drug targets through analysis of  transcriptome data.
-Further, the study continues by analyzing the same expression profiles per groups believed to influence drug response such as gender and age supplying researchers the ability to distinguish which genes are more sensitive to specific drugs  for a given subpopulation.
+Further, the study continues by analyzing the same expression profiles per groups believed to influence drug response such as gender and age supplying researchers the ability to distinguish which genes are more sensitive to specific drugs  for a given subpopulation.[3]
 It has provided a more calculated advance in drug production by taking into account the genomic aspect of the population.
 Moving forward, precision medicine is becoming a reality since drugs can be developed for specific subpopulations given their molecular drug response.

 ### Part 5: References <a name="6"></a>